parikrut/rebel/README.md

 **You will be measured on:**

 - Attention to detail
-- Documentation and instructions to run your application
+- Instructions to run your application
 - A very brief explanation of your choices throughout the challenge
 - Code quality
 - UI Design (if that's the focus you chose)